tirimatangi/Lazy/README.md

     // Run the finder in parallel using 4 threads.
     // A StopToken object is created automatically by the library
-    // because the finder takes one as the first argument.
+    // because the finder takes a pointer to a Stoptoken as the first argument.

     auto vecIndex = Lazy::runForAll({std::pair{0, 250}, {250, 500}, {500, 750}, {750, 1000}}, finder);